End of the Risen Threat: a Legion Timewalking Mage Tower Guide for Healers

 Disclaimer: the enchants listed below are meant for Timewalking gear pieces.
-If you are using Shadowlands armor, most of the enchants listed will not work and you should instead use regular Shadowlands enchants, as many of these enchants only work on item level 50 or below gear.
+If you are using current tier armor, most of the enchants listed will not work and you should instead use regular enchants, as many of these enchants only work on low item level gear.

 Gems for Timewalking Gear

 While current gems are fine, we would recommend using primary stat gems whenever possible.
 For healers, these would be Burning Primal Diamond or Burning Shadowspirit Diamond on a helm meta gem socket and one Leviathan's Eye of Intellect, one Kraken's Eye of Intellect, one Saber's Eye of Intellect, and as many Timeless Tanzanites as you can get.

 Also, Queen's Garnets can be easily obtained via the Auction House (farmed at the Dragon Soul old raid) and are used to craft Brilliant Queen's Garnet.